threefoldfoundation/www_threefold_io/content/page/farm/farmingProcess/process_1/index.md

 id: process_1
 image: ./left_people.png
 ---
-A TFT is crearted everytime someone adds capacity to the ThreeFold Grid.
+A TFT is created every time someone adds capacity to the ThreeFold Grid.
 This is rewarded to the person adding the capacity.